 - The attractive port of Piraeus

-The photography tour will start from the Hill of Philopappou, which offers spectacular views to the Acropolis and the Parthenon.
+The photography tour will start from the Hill of Philopappou, which offers spectacular views of the Acropolis and the Parthenon.

 You can place your tripod here and take some amazing pictures of the Parthenon, with the gorgeous backdrop of the city.

 Later, the tour will take you to the heart of the city where you can visit the Temple of Zeus and the Hadrian’s Arch standing right in front of the Temple.
-There you can take pictures of both the ancient and modern part of the city, since the Arch is the so called “border” of the two parts of the city of Athens.
+There you can take pictures of both the ancient and modern parts of the city since the Arch is the so-called “border” of the two parts of the city of Athens.

-You will also visit the Syntagma Square where you can see the Tomb of the Unknown Soldier and the House of the Parliament.
-Next to the Parliament you can take some pictures of the gorgeous and well maintained National Gardens with all the greenery and the ponds.
+You will also visit Syntagma Square where you can see the Tomb of the Unknown Soldier and the House of the Parliament.
+Next to the Parliament, you can take some pictures of the gorgeous and well maintained National Gardens with all the greenery and the ponds.

 The private photography tour will continue towards Plaka and Monastiraki where you can see some of the most intriguing ancient buildings and ruins of the city: the Ancient Agora, the Stoa of Attalos, the temple of Hephaistus, and the remains of the important library of Hadrian dating from 132 AD.

 The center of Athens also offers you the chance to shoot some of the daily activities of the Athenians, therefore, the private tour will take you to the fish and meat market of Athens, which is full of flavors, aromas, and colors.
 The agora is close to Plaka, the picturesque bohemian quarter of Athens which will give you truly endless chances and reasons to take pictures.